ysxninja/shell-scripts/README.md

 chmod +x ./sysinfo.sh;
 ln -sv $(pwd)/sysinfo.sh $bin_path && unset bin_path;
 ```
-Anytime you want to query for system information, `sysinfo` will be go to command.
+Now that that is all done,anytime you want to query for system information, `sysinfo` will be go to command.
 Yay!

 ![](https://media.giphy.com/media/FlWgXEtj5aM5G/giphy.gif)